NilayRaut/financial_content_assistant/README.md

    - Source attribution and citation

 ## Setup Instructions
+- You can also run this directly into Google Colab Environment you just need an openai api key

 ### Prerequisites

 - Python 3.8+
-- OpenAI API key
+- OpenAI API key( visit platform.openai.com and sign with your openai account and select 'View API Key' and then 'Create New Secret Key' to generate your new key)

 ### Installation

 1. Clone this repository:
    'git clone https://github.com/NilayRaut/financial_content_assistant.git'

    'cd financial-content-assistant'
-2. Install required dependencies:
+3. Install required dependencies:
    'pip install -r requirements.txt'
-3. Set up your OpenAI API key:
+4. Set up your OpenAI API key:
    'export OPENAI_API_KEY="your-api-key-here"'

 ### Running the Application